janbodnar/Python-Skolenie/data_types.md

 print("There are total of", total, "apples")
 ```

-In our script, we count the total amount of apples.
-We use the multiplication operation.
+In this script, we count the total number of apples using multiplication.

 ```
 $ ./apples.py